-Tripe is the most mainstreamdish of the casquería.
-After the cooked is a basic of Madrid’s gastronomy that grandmothers used to prepare and any neighborhood bar would serve it as a tapa.
-Now it is less popular and as with many things related to the capital’s culture, it seems diluted and heavily influenced by foreign recipes.
-But to distinguish the callos a la madrileña you have to know what they do and what they don’t have: the leg, the snout and the chorizo are part of the stew, but the chickpeas and the bell pepper are not.
+Tripe is the most mainstream dish of the casquería.
+After cocido , it is a staple of Madrid’s gastronomy, prepared by grandmothers and served as a tapa in any neighborhood bar.
+Now it is less popular and as with many things related to the capital’s culture, it seems diluted and very influenced by foreign recipes.
+But to distinguish callos a la madrileña you have to know what it does and does not contain: the leg, the snout and the chorizo are part of the stew, but the chickpeas and the bell pepper are not.

 Montia

-To understand how Montia’s tripe is prepared and served, it is almost better to watch it on video or live, because it is an experience from its preparation to its presentation.
-First they make a meatball that, in addition to the tripe, has a leg and snout, they soak it in their sauce and wrap it in the tripe to cook it in a broth with paprika, rosemary and bay leaf.
+To understand how Montia’s tripe is prepared and served, it is almost better to see it on video or live, because it is an experience from its preparation to its presentation.
+First they make a meatball that, in addition to the tripe, has leg and snout, soak it in their sauce and wrap it in the tripe to be cooked in a broth with paprika, rosemary and bay leaf.

 To serve it, once at the table, they break the tripe in the small earthenware bowl in which it is served, which is filled with the liquid and the meatballs of gelatinous texture.

-Calle Juan de Austria, 7 (San Lorenzo de El Escorial)
+Juan de Austria Street, 7 (San Lorenzo de El Escorial)

 La Tasquita de Enfrente

-Gaona tripe is part of the essence of the history of La Tasquita de Enfrente.
+The Gaona tripe is part of the essence of the history of La Tasquita de Enfrente.
 These callos a la madrileña take this nickname because they are a tribute to the father of Juanjo López, the owner of this unique restaurant, which he inherited along with this recipe.
-You may not find them on the menu, but if you order them they are served off the menu.
-Its elaboration stands out among the rest of its proposals, which usually do not add many ingredients with mixtures as suggestive as ear with brava sauce or cream of Jerusalem artichoke with truffle
+You may not find it on the menu, but if you order it they serve it off the menu.
+Its elaboration stands out among the rest of their proposals, which usually do not add many ingredients with mixtures, however, as suggestive as ear with brava sauce or cream of tupinambo with truffle.

-La Bola is best known for its cocido (stew), which is also prepared over oak charcoal, but the callos (tripe) is another of the typical Madrilenian dishes that they excel at.
-They prepare them with the same recipe as when they started, in the 19th century, and they achieve the mellow texture and the right strength of the broth.
-It is the perfect restaurant to try all there is to eat of the local gastronomy in the same meal.
+La Bola is best known for its cocido (stew), which they also prepare over oak charcoal, but the callos (tripe) is another of the typical Madrid dishes that they excel at.
+They prepare them with the same recipe as when they started, in the 19th century, and they achieve the right texture and the right strength of the broth.
+It is the perfect restaurant to try everything there is to eat of the local gastronomy in the same meal.

 Calle de la Bola, 5 (Downtown)